srikanthg-techie/hlf-composer/README.md

 # Hyperledger Fabric and Composer - The Collected Documentation from Different Sources

----
-**Note:** This document covers Hyperledger Fabric 1.1 and Hyperledger Composer 0.9.x
+Note: This document covers Hyperledger Fabric 1.1 and Hyperledger Composer 0.9.x

----
+## Hyperledger Fabric :

+Detailed information on Hyperledger Fabric.

-## What is Hyperledger Fabric?
+### What is Hyperledger Fabric?

+Hyperledger Fabric is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility and scalability.

+### What is a Blockchain?

+**A Distributed Ledger**